 4.6 Arson: Purposely setting fire to University or private property is prohibited.

-These limitations are not intended to include hairspray, rubbing alcohol, cosmetics and medicines when they are maintained in original containers.
+These limitations are not intended to include hairspray, rubbing alcohol, hand sanitizer, cosmetics and medicines when they are maintained in original containers.
 Please exercise caution when using flammable vapors or liquids, especially those in aerosol or pressurized cans.

 5.1 Weapons and Explosives: Possession, use, or sale of any incendiary, explosive, or destructive device or any firearm on the University campus and within University housing is not permitted.
 At no time will live ammunition of any type be permitted in or on University premises.

 5.2 Handguns: Any and all types of pistols (including revolvers, automatics, derringers, etc.) and any and all types of air- or gas-operated guns (including paintball guns, airsoft guns and any object reasonably perceived to be a gun) are prohibited on campus and within University housing at all times.

 5.3 Discharging Weapons: The firing of any type of firearm, bow and arrow, slingshot, or any other weapon on campus is prohibited.